StreamX Delivery Service

 External Delivery Service is responsible only for reading the outbox data and pushing them to the external service.
 The current implementation does not support scaling.
 However, the service is solely responsible for transmitting data to an external service to handle user requests.

-To achieve that it needs to be configured in a different way than Managed Delivery Service.
+To achieve that it must be configured in a different way than Managed Delivery Service.
 The subscription must be exclusive because the outboxes topics consumed by the Delivery Services are compacted, and compacted topics can only be read by subscriptions with a single active consumer.
 The subscription must be durable so that a restarted service can continue reading the topic from where it left off.

 mp.messaging.incoming.[channel-name].subscriptionType=Exclusive